 svn://svn.berlios.de/freepcb

-access the repository (highly recommended!).
-Note that the revision numbers in
+Note that the revision

 User Guide:

-| Version | Contents | Link |
+Version | Contents | Link |

 1.4 |